KnowledgeCaptureAndDiscovery/OBA/docs/configuration_file.md

 ### ontologies.{}.prefixUri

-The prefix uri of the resources in this ontology.
+Preferred Namespace Uri of the ontology

 | Field | Value |